Things to know about cholera

 Is it possible to prevent cholera?
 Are cholera vaccines available?

 Yes, cholera can be prevented by several methods.
 Developed countries have an almost zero incidence of cholera because they have widespread water-treatment plants, food-preparation facilities that usually practice sanitary protocols, and most people have access to toilets and hand-washing facilities.
 Although these countries may have occasional lapses or gaps in these methods, they have prevented many disease outbreaks, including cholera.

 Research is ongoing; a research study in Haiti will try to determine if a two-dose vaccine in people will suffice to protect a difficult to treat (rural poor) population from cholera and thus save many lives.
-There are over 30 universities researching this disease (cholera's epidemiology, pathology, immunology, vaccine production, and other problems) currently worldwide.
+Over 30 universities are researching this disease (cholera's epidemiology, pathology, immunology, vaccine production, and other problems) currently worldwide.

-In June 2016, the U.S. FDA (Food and Drug Administration) approved the first vaccine available in the United States to prevent cholera.
-The vaccine is termed Vaxchora and is manufactured by PaxVax Bermuda LTD. It can be used in adults age 18-64 who are traveling to cholera-affected areas of the world.
+In June 2016, the U.S. FDA (Food and Drug Administration) approved the first vaccination available in the United States to prevent cholera.
+The vaccine is termed Vaxchora and is manufactured by PaxVax Bermuda LTD. It can be used in adults aged 18-64 who are traveling to cholera-affected areas of the world.
 The vaccine is a live, attenuated (weakened) dose of V. cholerae serogroup 01, the most prominent cause of cholera worldwide.
 The vaccine is administered orally in about 3 ounces of fluid.
 It is about 80% effective in individuals challenged with Vibrio bacteria three months after vaccination.
-The vaccine should be administered at least 10 days before the individual travels to a cholera-endemic area.
+The vaccine (one-dose or single-dose) should be administered at least 10 days before the individual travels to a cholera-endemic area.

 What is the prognosis of cholera?